 Yes, all of the apps you need (as listed above in the workshop preparation sections) are completely free to download.

-I can’t add apps to the iPads/tablets at my school, what should I do?
+I can’t add apps to the tablets at my school, what should I do?

 If your IT lead needs to do this for you, please ensure that they are aware and do this at least a week before the workshop.
-If you have any issues with these please do let us know.
+If you have any issues with these, please do get in touch.

 Will I need my camera on for the session?